sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 ### 3.3 Data Format

-The processed data is stored as CSV files with these columns:
+The processed data is stored as CSV files with these columns: firstly， `text` is the combination of subject and boy; then `priority` is the label for the text; and also `cleaned_text` is the text we preprocessed for modeling
-- `text`: combined subject and body
-- `priority`: the label (high/medium/low)
-- `cleaned_text`: preprocessed version for modeling

 ### 3.4 How We Cleaned the Data

-We wrote a simple cleaning function that:
+We created a simple cleaning function that cleaned the dataset as follow:
-- Converts everything to lowercase
+1. Converts all the text content to lowercase.
-- Removes URLs and email addresses (they don't help with classification)
+2. Removes URLs and email addresses which is not useful for classification.
-- Normalizes whitespace
+3. Normalizes whitespace.

 ```python
 def basic_clean(text):